NukeBase

 if (JSON.stringify(context.dataAfter) !== JSON.stringify(context.dataBefore)) {

-await set(["logs", generateRequestId()], {
+set(["logs", generateRequestId()], {

 path: context.path,